bensir213/bengoframe-py-report/README.md

 `testData.json` is the copy file to display all test results

-You can't modify the formatted JSON below keys

 If you don't know what the values should be.
 Please input the "" into the values

 For more details.
 Please read the `src/report_creator.py` and `src/tests_appender.py`

+Please note that you can modify the `src/report_creator.py` and `src/tests_appender.py` or `src/report_creator.py` and `src/tests_appender.py` by your logical working flows.
+But you can't modify the formatted JSON below keys, it means that you have to follow below format to generate the JSON file.
+Also please follow the `src/report_creator.py func _modifyhtml()` to set the testData.json into the index.html.

 ```json
 # Example: testData.json